jasonho215/shenchingtou.github.io/_posts/2020-04-01-asian-businesses-berlin-covid19.md

 *  [Sprachinstitut Berlin: Deutschkurse & Englischkurse in Berlin-Mitte](https://sprachinstitut-berlin.de/)
 *  [HardSkills](https://hardskills.com/)
 *  [Setting.io](https://setting.io/)  – Co-working Space

-## Creatives
-I'd like to build out a list of Asian freelancers and artists.
-If you know of any, please let me know!

 Below are two zines outside of Germany that might be nice to read through:
 * [Bitter Melon Covid Diary](https://www.instagram.com/p/B94hfaSJZp9/?igshid=1mn6jpu5ygrhc)